 Different species groups are dependent on different forest age classes and associated forest structures, and the matrix of forest stand ages across our lands means we can provide much of the habitat diversity they require.
 Adjacent to — and intermingled with — some of our ownership is public forestland, which often includes stands with much older age classes.
 At the landscape scale, this diversity of ownership, age class and forest structure provides a wide range of habitat for native species.

 RESEARCH AND PARTNERSHIPS

-To sustainably manage our forests, it's important we continue to learn about how our activities affect both the forest ecosystem and surrounding communities.
+To sustainably manage our forests, it is important that we continue to learn about how our activities affect both the forest ecosystem and surrounding communities.
 We frequently partner with other organizations to ensure our practices are consistent with the best available science and are meeting our conservation objectives.
 These research partnerships enable us to assess the effectiveness of our current management practices at protecting water quality and providing habitat for threatened, endangered and sensitive species.
-Partners include state and federal agencies, universities and non-governmental research organizations, including the U.S. Forest Service, U.S. Fish and Wildlife Service, U.S. Geological Survey, National Council for Air and Stream Improvement, Inc., Oregon State University and many others.
+Partners include state and federal agencies, universities and nongovernmental research organizations, including the U.S. Forest Service, U.S. Fish and Wildlife Service, U.S. Geological Survey, National Council for Air and Stream Improvement, Inc., Oregon State University and many others.

 Ensuring the protection of the Oregon slender salamander

 We examined the influence of forest harvesting on an at-risk species, the Oregon slender salamander, from 2012 to 2019 on a collaborative research project with federal, private and university partners.
 This species occurs only in the northern portion of the Oregon Cascades, and much of its distribution overlaps our timberlands.
 We sampled units before and after harvest and found that occupancy of this species did not decline due to harvest activities.
 This research is a great example of how working forests and at-risk species coexist.

 Research shows red tree voles find a home in young, managed forests